-The best way to tell users what your Chatbot can’t do is by reinforcing what your Chatbot does well.
+The best way to tell users what your chatbot can’t do is by reinforcing what your bot does well.
 And, like Bitcoin Buddy does here, you can also redirect users to another question to keep them within your bot’s expertise.
-For mobile and website Chatbots, this may mean offering users a short selection of related customer service questions, so that they may choose the option that best matches what they’re looking for.
+For mobile and website bots, this may mean offering users a short selection of related customer service questions, so that they may choose the option that best matches what they’re looking for.

-There are lots of ways for your Chatbot to push useful and engaging material.
-Depending on your Chatbot’s purpose and design, your Chatbot could send images, links, GIFs and emojis to break up information, and make the conversation more colorful.
+There are lots of ways for your chatbot to push useful and engaging material.
+Depending on your bot’s purpose and design, your chatbot could send images, links, GIFs and emojis to break up information, and make the conversation more colorful.

-For customer service Chatbots, your bot can push links to helpful content and knowledge base articles, or can even automatically redirect users to their desired page, like Alaska Air’s support Chatbot, Jenn, does:
+For customer service bots, your bot can push links to helpful content and knowledge base articles, or can even automatically redirect users to their desired page, like Alaska Air’s support chatbot, Jenn, does:

 Source: Alaska Air